On the General Randi\'c index of polymeric networks modelled by generalized Sierpi\'nski graphs: Introduction

-When $n = 3$, those graphs are exactly Tower of Hanoi graphs.
+The graph $S(K_3,t)$ is isomorphic to the graph of the Tower of Hanoi with $t$ disks \cite{Klavzar1997}.
 Later, those graphs have been called Sierpi\'{n}ski graphs in \cite{Klavzar2002} and they were studied by now from numerous points of view.
-The reader is invited to read, for instance, the following recent papers \cite{Gravier...Parreau,Hinz-Parisse,Hirtz-Holz,Klavzar2002,Klavsar-Peterin,Klavsar-Zeljic} and references therein.
+The reader is invited to read, for instance, the following recent papers \cite{Gravier...Parreau,Hinz-Parisse,Hirtz-Holz,Klavzar2002,Klavsar-Peterin,Klavsar-Zeljic,Parisse2009,Klavzar2016(survey)} and references therein.

-This construction was generalized in \cite{GeneralizedSierpinski} for any graph $G=(V,E)$, by defining the \emph{generalized Sierpi\'{n}ski graph}, $S(G,t)$, as the graph with vertex set $\{1,2,...,n\}^t$ and edge set defined as follows. $\{u,v\}$ is an edge if and only if there exists $i\in \{1,...,t\}$ such that:
+This construction was generalized in \cite{GeneralizedSierpinski} for any graph $G=(V,E)$, by defining the \emph{generalized Sierpi\'{n}ski graph}, $S(G,t)$, as the graph with vertex set $\{1,2,\ldots,n\}^t$ and edge set defined as follows. $\{u,v\}$ is an edge if and only if there exists $i\in \{1,\ldots,t\}$ such that: